DanNBullock/wma_tools/README.md

 Using a pairing of a [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) and a [LiFE structure](https://brainlife.io/datatype/58d15eaee13a50849b258844) this function removes those streamlines from the classification labeling schema such that only those streamlines with evidence maintain their identity.

+### Debug_Tools

+The functions contained within the **Debug_Tools** directory are useful for interactive segmentation and segmentation diagnostics

+#### plotEndpointsOnFG

+A plotting function that plots a collection of streamlines (entered as an FG) along with their endpoints and midpoints (in separate colors)

+#### plotROIandFG

+This function plots both a fiber group and an ROI in the same reference space.
+Helpful for identifying proximity of an ROI to streamlines.

+#### quickPlot

+Lightweight streamline plotting function that undelies the streamline debugging visualizations.

+#### quickPlotClassByName

+iterates across the entries in a [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) and quickly plots the associated structures.
+Good for doing QC on a segmentation.
+Be wary of using this on a classification structure with a large number of categories/names.